José Garza: Relationship with law enforcement

 Garza has had a shaky relationship with law enforcement in Austin, and has claimed to be doing more to hold police accountable.
 He charged police officer Christopher Taylor with murder over the shooting death of Michael Ramos, a black and Hispanic man.
 Taylor was tried twice, with both trials resulting in a mistrial and the most recent one due to a hung jury.
+He was ultimately convicted of deadly conduct and sentenced to two years in prison, but his conviction was reversed by an appeals court.
 Garza charged 21 officers with aggravated assault over actions during a May 2020 social justice protest, but he dropped all charges for 17 of those officers in December 2023.
-Instead, he requested the Civil Right's division of the U.S. Department of Justice to investigation the police response to the protest.
+Instead, he requested the Civil Rights division of the U.S. Department of Justice to investigation the police response to the protest.
 In November 2023, Garza was asked to leave the funeral of fallen Austin Police Officer and SWAT Team Member Jorge Pastore.
 This was due to Garza’s history of prosecuting police officers.

+Garza has been accused of withholding evidence from defense attorneys in the prosecution of the officers in the 2020 BLM protest case.
+Disclosing exculpatory evidence is required under Brady v.
+Maryland (1963) and Texas' Michael Morton Act.
+Garza is accused of failing to disclose a 2023 meeting amongst city officials about the possibility of levying charges againt the City of Austin, and attorneys for officer Chance Bretches asked the court to dismiss his charges for violating due process.
+Garza was sanctioned by a court for withholding evidence in the prosecution of two Williamson County deputies for manslaughter, and investigators accused him of withholding evidence in the Daniel Perry murder trial.

 Office Turnover

 Of the 100 attorneys working for Garza's office, 19 of them had resigned by December 2021 due to the pace and level of change in his office.
 He has also fired several prosecutors over alleged misconduct.
-Other progressive district attorneys have seen greater turnover in their offices.
 Police unions and local activist have accused Garza's policies for the uptick in the homicide rate in Austin, which is higher than it has been in decades; though, supporters of Garza maintain this trend is not unique to Austin and has other causes, including an increase of fire arms and strained community-police relations.